shivachemburkar/WQIP-FY23AR/notes/docs/Carlsbad-Watershed-Management-Area/WQIP-Report/Section3-WQ-Improvements.md

 ### 3.2.2 Numeric Goal Strategy Highlights

 Strategies to highlight in the Agua Hedionda HA include the Roman Creek Wetland Restoration Project, Agua Hedionda Creek Restoration Project, and other efforts that address riparian habitat degradation and hydromodification impacts.
-For further details and additional strategies implemented in the HA during the reporting period, refer to Appendix D.
+For further details and additional strategies implemented in the HA during the reporting period, refer to [**Appendix D**](/docs/Appendices/Appendices/Appendix%20D%20-%20Strategies).

 #### Agua Hedionda Creek Restoration Project